lineCode/wcstr/README.md

 # wcstr
-Rust FFI helpers for working with win32 API's "Unicode" functions that take arrays of null terminated wchar_t.
+Rust FFI helpers for working with win32 API's "Unicode" functions that uses "wide" strings.